biopython/biopython/README.rst

 - Python 2.7, 3.4, 3.5, 3.6, 3.7 -- see http://www.python.org

   Python 3 is the primary development platform for Biopython.
-We will drop support for Python 2.7 no later than 2020, in line with the end-of-life or sunset date for Python 2.7 itself.
+We will drop support for Python 2.7 in early 2020, in line with the end-of-life or sunset date for Python 2.7 itself.

 - PyPy2.7 v6.0.0, or PyPy3.5 v6.0.0 -- see http://www.pypy.org